kolibril13/plywood-gallery/README.md

 # Tips and Tricks

-* Best you run the notebook in a jupyter notebook instance and open the website separate (e.g. with a split-screen or second monitor) to keep track of the live updates.
+* Best you run the notebook in a Jupyter notebook instance and open the website separate (e.g. with a split-screen or second monitor) to keep track of the live updates.

 * Multiple notebooks can be used for the same gallery

-* When you want one line of your jupyter cell to be executed, but not to be added to the gallery, simply add the comment `#NOT` at the end of this code line.
+* When you want one line of your Jupyter cell to be executed, but not to be added to the gallery, simply add the comment `#NOT` at the end of this code line.

-# Outlook
+# VS Code Plugin
-As soon as you have your gallery, it will be easy to create vs Code extensions from it:
+Coming soon:
+Display your plywood galleries in the VS Code side panel with the VS Code extension.
+As soon as one gallery entry is clicked, the code is automatically copied to the last current cursor position in a VS Code opened python script or VS Code Jupyter notebook cell.
-*Add Screenrecording Here*
+*Add Screen recording Here*

 # How it works
 Jupyter writes the image to the path and adds information about image_path, style, cell type, and corresponding code into a JSON file.
-This JSON file is read by javascript and the elements are placed on an HTML page.
+This JSON file is read by JavaScript and the elements are placed on an HTML page.

 # Notebook formatting
 Formatting with black can be done this way: